AkhileshThite/figment-articles/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 ### Data Structure:
 We are going to design Smart Contracts to upload videos (With IPFS video hash), Store videos (With the title and IPFS video hash), list videos (by video IDs) to the blockchain.
 <br>
 Let's define the version of solidity and create a contract called DTube.
 Initially we're saying that the video count is zero. `uint` means unsigned integer (Positive number) data type. `string` means char data type.
 We'll call this contract later on by the name "DTube".
-The state variable `public` doesn't have to do anything with sequrity.
+The state variable `public` doesn't have to do anything with sequrity. `mapping(uint => Video) public videos` this is how the mapping is done in solidity, for multiple videos we're creating a variable `Videos` by using the data type of each element `Video` which we'll create in next code snippet.
 ```solidity
 pragma solidity ^0.5.0;